 I think this is the best protein pancake recipe out there, but If you come up with a protein powder pancake that is so amazing that you have to share it with the world, please come back here and post a link in the comments!

 I eat these easy protein pancakes at least a few times every month and I LOVE THEM!

-Put a pan on the stove (medium heat) and coat it with a little cooking spray
+Put a pan on the stove (medium heat) and coat it with a little cooking spray.

-When the pan is hot, pour the pancake batter until it covers the pan in a thin layer.
+When the pan is hot, pour in the pancake batter until it covers the pan in a thin layer.
 The batter is a little thicker than regular pancake batter, so make sure to spread it evenly.

 Drizzle a little sugar-free syrup on top and serve with fresh berries.